-Cannabis laws will be different in each province and territory in Canada.
-Here’s what you need to know about what will and won’t be legal in Nova Scotia.
+Cannabis laws are different in each province and territory in Canada.
+Here’s what you need to know about what is and isn’t legal in Nova Scotia.

 You must be 19

-19 will be the legal age to use, buy, grow or possess cannabis in Nova Scotia.
+19 is the legal age to use, buy, grow or possess cannabis in Nova Scotia.
 If you’re under 19, you can be fined or face criminal charges.

 Be aware of the penalties if you’re under age

 - If you’re under 19, cannabis will be seized and you may be fined up to $150.
 Parents or guardians may be notified.
 Restorative justice programs may apply.

 - If you’re under 18 and in possession of more than five grams, it is a criminal offence.
 You will be prosecuted in the same way as youth drug possession.

 - If you’re over 18 and in possession of more than 30 grams, it is a criminal offence under the federal Cannabis Act.

 - If you sell or give cannabis to someone under 19 or involve them in a cannabis-related crime you may be fined up to $10,000.

 Know where you can use it and where you can’t